mendix/docs/content/appstore/app-services/chatbot.md

 ### 1.1 Typical Use Cases

-You can use this app service to build a chat app with human-like conversations with users via text messages.
+You can use this app service to build a chatbot app that can make human-like conversations with users via text messages.
 You can also customize these chatbot intent actions in your Mendix app.

 ### 1.2 Features

 This app service enables doing the following:

-* Create chatbot with human-like conversations with users via text messages in UI.
+* Create a chatbot app to make human-like conversations with users via text messages in UI
-* Support customize chatbot intent actions.
+* Support customizing chatbot intent actions
-* Easily add AI that understands intent, and automates actions across many languages.
+* Easily add AI that understands intent and automates actions across many languages
-* Design and deploy omnichannel conversational AI in drag and drop.
+* Design and deploy omnichannel conversational AI in drag and drop

 ### 1.3 Prerequisites